jahidpolygontech/PEP/README.md

 - **Center Layout (`(center-layout)/`)**
   Layout for routes like login and tracking, includes only navbar and footer (no sidebar).

+- **Global Components(`(src/components/`)**
+   Contains reusable UI components like buttons, inputs, navigation bars, footers, sidebars, and FAQs, designed to be generic and shared across multiple pages and layouts.

 ## Layouts & Pages